neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 You are now ready to model your data and create your database with some tables.

-## Step 5: Configure your project to use Neon databases
+## Step 5: Configure your project to connect to Neon

-In this step, we'll update your project's `.env` file with the connection strings for your primary and shadow data database.
+In this step, we'll update your project's `.env` file with the connection strings for your primary and shadow data databases.

 1. Open the `.env` file, which is located in your `prisma` directory.
 2. Update the value of the `DATABASE_URL` variable to the connection string you copied in Step 3.